 Breakfast, Lunch, Dinner

-The day begins with the tour to Tengboche Monastery.
-The 100 years old monastery is also the highest Buddhist monastery in the region.
+The day begins with a tour to Tengboche Monastery.
+The 100 years old monastery is also the highest Buddhist monastery in the region and is also the highest and oldest.
+You might see monks performing rituals or hear them chanting in this monastery.
 Explore the legacy of Tibetan Buddhism and meet the local monks.
-The monastery hosts the annual festival of Mani Rimdu every year during October.
-After breakfast, you’ll begin trekking downstream along the Dudh Koshi River towards Namche.
-The scenic trek goes past Kyangjuma village en route to Namche.
-Overnight in Namche.
+The monastery hosts the annual Mani Rimdu festival every year in October.

 Day 15